Skip to Content

 Clean-up

-The Bad: depending on the size, distance, and shower setup of your walk-in shower+tub combo, you might have to accept that you might unintentionally get one area wet even though you’re not using it.
-If there is no shower curtain or glass in between the areas, you might get the tub wet even though you don’t intend to use it.
+The Bad: depending on the size, distance, and setup of your walk-in shower+tub combo, you might have to accept that you might unintentionally get one area wet even though you’re not using it.
+If there are no curtain or glass dividers in between the areas, you might get the tub wet even though you don’t intend to use it.

-If you are sensitive about things like that, then you might want to make sure there’s enough space between the two areas, make sure the shower and spray heads don’t spray in the direction of the tub, or use a divider or shower curtain.
-If your shower has steam room functionality, it may be impossible to keep condensation away from the tub.
+If you are sensitive about things like that, you might want to make sure there’s enough space between the two areas, make sure the nozzles and spray heads don’t spray in the direction of the tub, or use a divider or curtain.
+If your enclosure has steam room functionality, it may be impossible to keep condensation away from the tub.

 Style & Space

-The Good: It’s a real set-up that is not only stylish but practical.
-By having the shower and tub in one area, you are also somehow saving space.
+The Good: It’s a real set-up that is stylish and practical.
+By showering and bathing in one area, you are also somehow saving space.
 It definitely gives a lasting impression and has a luxurious feel.
 If it matches your lifestyle and your bathing rituals, then even better!

 Practicality

 The Good: Because the bathtub and the shower will share one space, you only need to spend for only one partition.
-Depending on the design of your walk-in shower as well, it is also possible to share the same floor drain line, helping you save a bit on plumbing.
+Depending on the design of your walk-in enclosure, it is also possible to share the same floor drain line, helping you save a bit on plumbing.
+With this setup, soap and bath accessories will be within easy reach.

 O love the stand alone tub in shower concept.
 What size does your shower need to be to accommodate a freestanding tub?